What is God saying about business in South Africa for 2021?

-The gold price will rise and eventually the Rand will weaken.
+The gold price will rise, and eventually, the Rand will weaken.
 Gold will be the currency and investment of the future.
 Investment will start returning to the nation within 18 months.
 The wealthy, however, are taking their money offshore.

 Cell phone tower construction will multiply, thus enhancing and increasing internet connectivity.
 Data prices will decrease, and money will be increasingly moved across mobile money platforms.

 Entrepreneurs will come to the fore as never before.
-They will put things together on a much smaller budget than normal.
+They will put things together on a much smaller budget than usual.
 One of the reasons for their success will be because overheads will be kept in check.
 The discovery and development of a scientific product will bring worldwide attention, finance, and wealth into the nation.
 New mines will be discovered.

 Black Business Council